jowilf/starlette-admin/docs/tutorial/validations/index.md

 ## SQLModel

-For SQLModel, you just need to define your model and submitted data are automatically validated.
+With SQLModel, validating your data is made easy.
+Once you've defined your model, any data submitted to it will be automatically validated.

 !!!
 Example
     ```python